swiftlang/swift-evolution/proposals/NNNN-Swift-enum-strings-ported-to-Objective-c.md

 The problem seems to stem from the conversion from objc to swift.
 It might be more fruitful to make a conversion from swift to objc.

 However, what if we take it a step further?
 Turning a swift-string-enum into a bunch of global NSStrings really limits its power.
-There are many classes written by apple that are structs in swift but become classes in objective-c.
-There is a special bridging mechanism.
+There are many classes written by apple that are structs in swift but become classes in objective-c (i.e. String becomes NSString, Date becomes NSDate, Array becomes NSArray, etc).
+There is a special bridging mechanism that allows this to be possible.
 I think we should expand on that.

 ## Proposed solution